swape/js-book/chapter1/functions.md

 console.log(greet())
 ```

-This should first log Hello John and then when we call the greet again on line 10, it is changed to Hello Rob.
+This should first log Hello John and then when we call `greet` again on line 10, it is changed to Hello Rob.

 This is not the best practice.
 We should try to avoid getting variables from outside the function scope unless we pass that as argument.
-This function is *un-pure*.
-To make this function *pure*, we have to make a function argument to pass the value.
+This function is _un-pure_.
+To make this function _pure_, we have to make a function argument to pass the value.

 ```javascript
 let myName = 'John'